-The current term of office of all our directors expires at the 2014 annual meeting.
-Based on the recommendation received from the Governance and Nominating Committee, our Board of Directors proposes that each of the nominees listed below, all of whom are currently serving as directors, be elected for a new term expiring at the 2015 annual meeting or when their successors are duly elected and qualified.
+All of our directors are elected to single year terms.
+As a result, the current term of all our directors expires at the 2015 annual meeting.
+Based on the recommendation received from the Governance and Nominating Committee, our Board of Directors proposes that each of the nominees listed below, all of whom are currently serving as directors, be elected for a new term expiring at the 2016 annual meeting or when their successors are duly elected and qualified.
 Each of the nominees has agreed to serve if elected.
 If any one of them becomes unavailable to serve as a director, our Board of Directors may designate a substitute nominee.
 In that case, the persons named as proxies will vote for the substitute nominee designated by our Board of Directors.
-Our Board of Directors does not presently contemplate that any of the nominees will become unavailable for election.
+Our Board of directors does not presently contemplate that any of the nominees will become unavailable for election.